YOUR NEW NAPPIES

 - Don’t use a barrier/nappy rash cream unless you place a paper liner between your baby’s bottom and the nappy.
 These creams can affect the absorbency of the nappy by coating it with a waterproof film.

 Strip washing means washing all your nappies at a low temperatures with no powder/detergent and running the cycle 2 to 4 times until the water is completely clear and you can see no detergent bubbles in the machine during the wash.
 You should strip wash your nappies about once a year.
-Due to a chemical reaction between the ammonia, detergents and the heat with which the nappies are washed some parents find that their nappies begin to smell strongly when wet!
-This usually sorts out the smell in the short term but going forward you should think about reducing the amount of detergent you use on each wash and even run a rinse cycle water only no detergent at the beginning of each wash.
+Due to a chemical reaction between the ammonia, detergents and the heat with which the nappies are washed some parents find that their baby's nappies begin to smell strongly of ammonia when wet!
+Strip washing your nappies usually sorts out the smell in the short term but going forward you should think about reducing the amount of detergent you use on each wash and even run a rinse cycle water only no detergent at the beginning of each wash.